cdrn/cdrn.github.io/content/blog/slop-auction/slop-auction.md

 There are a couple of things that make the LLM slop messier and more dynamic than on chain slop, and so, an imperfect analogy:

 1. MEV spam wastes capacity but doesn't corrupt state.
 The chain is exactly as valid after the spam block.
+Transactions not executed are reverted, and life goes on.
 With language models, however slop becomes part of the substrate: indexed, cited, scraped, trained on.
 It changes the composition of the commons it floods - which is how we get to the recursive version we now find ourselves with.
 Models trained on slop emitting slop.
 There is no MEV equivalent of spam poisoning the ledger.
 There is no MEV equivalent to Anthropic buying millions of books to train on[^bartz] as the low-background steel[^lowsteel] of model production.
 Yet.

 2. Adverse selection[^lemons].
 Blockspace doesn't care about quality - a block full of spam is still a valid block (though ordinals skeptics may disagree[^ordinals]).
 Attention is more sensitive.
 The reader pays upfront, and may over time discover that they have been duped.
 When readers can't tell signal from slop before spending the attention, and slop is near-free to produce, the average quality of the open lane collapses and the high-cost genuine producers exit.
 This is one potential way for slop lanes to unwind.